 Elk Grove Village regularly picks up paper bags of waste with fee-based stickers.
-And Oak Park offers three methods: fee-based compost bins that accept both food scraps and yard waste, scheduled pick-up of leaf piles on street curbs, and yard waste-only carts or bags with stickers that are purchased and left next to — but not in — garbage carts.
+And Oak Park offers three methods: fee-based compost bins that accept both food scraps and yard waste, scheduled pickup of leaf piles on street curbs, and yard waste-only carts or bags that are marked with specially issued stickers and left next to — but not in — garbage carts.

 Need help with your mulching?
 Call Greenwise at 847.866.1930.
 We can supply you with mulch, so that you can spread it in your garden beds, or we can both supply and apply it for you.